A posteriori error analysis and adaptivity of a space-time finite element method for the wave equation in second order formulation: Numerical aspects

-In Table~\ref{tab:smooth_test_eta_mesh}, we present the values and rates for each term in~\eqref{eq:dominant_estimators}, with $\calP_p^n$ in~\eqref{eq:Walkington_scheme} selected to be the Lagrange interpolant.
-The $L^2$- and $H^1$-projectors have also been tested and they deliver results similar to those obtained using the Lagrange interpolant (omitted for brevity).
+In Table~\ref{tab:smooth_test_eta_mesh}, we present the values and convergence rates \revb{(in the parentheses)} for each term in~\eqref{eq:dominant_estimators}, with $\calP_p^n$ in~\eqref{eq:Walkington_scheme} selected to be the Lagrange interpolant.
+The $L^2$ and $H^1$ projectors have also been tested and they deliver results similar to those obtained using the Lagrange interpolant (omitted for brevity).

-From Table \ref{tab:smooth_test_eta_mesh}, we observe that $\eta_{space,i}$, $i=1,2$, and $\eta_{mesh,1}$ are close to $O(\dt^{q-2})$, and $\eta_{mesh,1}$ is dominant.
-Finally, in order to better understand the different influence of $\calP_p^n$ on the above estimators, in Table~\ref{tab:smooth_test_eta_mesh3_initial_data} we show the values and rates of~$\eta_{mesh,1}$ for three choices of $\calP_p^n$, with $p=q=3$.
+From Table \ref{tab:smooth_test_eta_mesh}, we observe that $\eta_{\text{space},i}$, $i=1,2$, and $\eta_{\text{mesh},1}$ are close to $O(\dt^{q-2})$, and $\eta_{\text{mesh},1}$ is dominant.
+Finally, in order to better understand the different influence of $\calP_p^n$ on the above estimators, in Table~\ref{tab:smooth_test_eta_mesh3_initial_data} we show the values and convergence rates \revb{(in the parentheses)} of~$\eta_{\text{mesh},1}$ for three choices of $\calP_p^n$, with $p=q=3$.
 The other terms are also tested and the corresponding, analogous results are omitted for brevity.

-From Table \ref{tab:smooth_test_eta_mesh3_initial_data}, we observe that the values of the estimators obtained using the $H^1$-projector are smaller than those obtained using the other two projections.
+From Table \ref{tab:smooth_test_eta_mesh3_initial_data}, we observe that the values of the estimators obtained using the $H^1$ projector are smaller than those obtained using the other two projections. \revr{Overall, the above numerical tests suggest avoiding a massive change of the spatial meshes in consecutive space-time slabs.
+Furthermore, the $H^1$ projection is to be preferred for imposing the initial condition in each time interval over other choices such as the nodal interpolation.}